 - On your Android phone or tablet, open the Contacts app .

 - Choose one or more accounts to export contacts from.

 Turn automatic backup off or on

 When you first set up your Google Account on your phone, you’ll be asked if you want to back up your data.
-You can change this setting at any time.
+To change this setting: